Let's talk

 ESRS and CSRD: a common European framework

-The ESRS are the operational core of the CSRD, which extends non-financial reporting to more than 50,000 European companies.
+The ESRS are the operational core of the CSRD, which first broadened non-financial reporting before the Omnibus package significantly narrowed its scope.
 The CSRD sets the obligation; the ESRS specify the content and method.
 Each company publishes its ESG information directly in its management report, based on the performance models and indicators dictated by the ESRS.

 Structure of the ESRS standards